-Where the vertical agreement, in addition to the supply of the contract goods or services, also contains IPR provisions (such as a provision concerning the use of the supplier’s trademark), which help the buyer to market the contract goods or services, the supplier’s market share on the market where it sells the contract goods or services is relevant for the application of the VBER.
-Where a franchisor does not supply goods or services for the resale of these goods or services, but provides a bundle of goods or services combined with IPR provisions that together form the business method being franchised, the franchisor needs to take account of its market share as a provider of a business method for the provision of specific goods or services to end users.
-For that purpose, the franchisor needs to calculate its market share on the market where the business method is exploited by the franchisees to provide goods or services to end users.
-The franchisor must therefore base its market share on the value of the goods or services supplied by its franchisees on this market.
-On such a market, the franchisor’s competitors may be providers of other franchised business methods, but also suppliers of substitutable goods or services not applying franchising.
-For instance, without prejudice to the definition of such a market, if there was a market for fast-food services, a franchisor operating on such a market would need to calculate its market share on the basis of the relevant sales figures of its franchisees on this market.
+Where the vertical agreement, in addition to the supply of the contract goods or services, also contains IPR provisions (such as a provision concerning the use of the supplier’s trademark), which help the buyer to market the contract goods or services, the supplier’s market share on the market where it sells the contract goods or services is relevant for the application of Regulation (EU) X. Where a franchisor does not supply goods or services to be resold, but provides a bundle of services and goods combined with IPR provisions that together form the business method being franchised, the franchisor needs to take account of its market share as a provider of a business method for the provision of specific goods or services to end users.
+For that purpose, the franchisor needs to calculate its market share on the market where the business method is exploited, namely the market where the franchisees exploit the business method to supply goods or services to end users.
+The franchisor must therefore base its market share on the value of the goods or services supplied by its franchisees on that market.
+On such a market, the franchisor’s competitors may include providers of other franchised business methods, but also suppliers of substitutable goods or services that do not apply franchising.
+For instance, without prejudice to the definition of such a market, if there was a market for fast-food services, a franchisor operating on such a market would need to calculate its market share on the basis of the relevant sales figures of its franchisees on that market.

-Calculation of market shares under the VBER
+Calculation of market shares under Regulation (EU) X

-As set out in Article 7(a) VBER, the market shares of the supplier and the buyer should in principle be calculated on the basis of value data.
-Where value data are not available, substantiated estimates can be made on the basis of other reliable market information such as volume figures.
+As set out in Article 8, point (a) of Regulation (EU) X, the market shares of the supplier and the buyer should in principle be calculated on the basis of value data, taking into account all sources of revenue generated by the sale of the goods or services.
+Where value data are not available, substantiated estimates can be made, based on other reliable market information, such as volume figures.

-The in-house supply of intermediate goods or services for the supplier’s own use may be relevant for the competition analysis in a particular case, but it will not be taken into account for the purposes of market definition or for the calculation of market shares under the VBER.
-By contrast, pursuant to Article 7(c) VBER, in the case of dual distribution of final goods (i.e. where a supplier of final goods also acts as a distributor of those goods on the market), the market definition and market share calculation should include the supplier’s sales of its own goods made through its vertically integrated distributors and agents.
-Integrated distributors are connected undertakings within the meaning of Article 1(2) VBER.68
+In-house production, namely the production or supply of intermediate goods or services for the supplier’s own use may be relevant for the competition analysis in a particular case, but it is not taken into account for the purposes of market definition or for the calculation of market shares under Regulation (EU) X. However, pursuant to Article 8, point (c) of Regulation (EU) X, in dual distribution scenarios, the market

+definition and market share calculation should include the supplier’s sales of its own goods made through its vertically integrated distributors and agents97.
+Integrated distributors are connected undertakings within the meaning of Article 1(2) of Regulation (EU) X.

-APPLICATION OF THE VBER
+APPLICATION OF REGULATION (EU) X

-Hardcore restrictions under the VBER
+Hardcore restrictions under Regulation (EU) X

-Article 4 VBER contains a list of hardcore restrictions, which are considered serious restrictions of competition that should in most cases be prohibited because of the harm they cause to consumers.
-Vertical agreements that include one or more hardcore restrictions are excluded as a whole from the scope of application of the VBER.
+Article 4 of Regulation (EU) X contains a list of hardcore restrictions.
+These are serious restrictions of competition which should in most cases be prohibited because of the harm that they cause to consumers.
+Where a vertical agreement contains one or more hardcore restrictions, the whole agreement is excluded from the scope of application of Regulation (EU) X.

-The hardcore restrictions in Article 4 VBER apply to vertical agreements concerning trade within the Union.
-Therefore, in so far as vertical agreements concern exports outside the Union or imports/re-imports from outside the Union the case law of the CJEU suggests that such agreements cannot be regarded as having the object of appreciably restricting competition within the Union or as being capable of affecting as such trade between Member States.69
+The hardcore restrictions listed in Article 4 of Regulation (EU) X apply to vertical agreements concerning trade within the Union.
+Therefore, in so far as a vertical agreement concerns exports outside the Union or imports/re-imports from outside the Union, it cannot be regarded as having the object of appreciably restricting competition within the Union or as being capable of affecting, as such, trade between Member States98.